CSCfi/fairdata-ida/docker_setup.md

 docker service ls
 ```

 According to the above command, when all services are listed as `MODE` = "replicated" and the value of all `REPLICAS` is "1/1", the stack is deployed.
-If you go to `ida.fd-dev.csc.fi`, you should now see:
+If you go to `https://ida.fd-dev.csc.fi`, you should now see:

 ```
 Error